Ipstenu/varnish-http-purge/readme.txt

 If you're working on a site and need to turn off caching in one of two ways:

 1. Add `define( 'VHP_DEVMODE', true );` to your `wp-config.php` file
-2. Go to Varnish -> Settings and enable debug mode for 24 hours at a time
+2. Go to Proxy Cache -> Settings and enable debug mode for 24 hours at a time

 That will break cache on page loads.
 It is _not_ recommended for production!